MonoidMusician/blog/sources/reformed_oop.md

 Contrast this to bare imperative programming, where you declare plain variables with *no* contract for how they are used, no description of how they evolve over the program.

-This is especially frustrating in the small scale and large:
+This is especially frustrating in both the small scale and large:

 - in individual loops, a mutable variable can represent all sorts of monoids ([`Max Number`{.purescript}](https://pursuit.purescript.org/packages/purescript-orders/6.0.0/docs/Data.Ord.Min#t:Min), [`Additive Int`{.purescript}](https://pursuit.purescript.org/packages/purescript-prelude/6.0.2/docs/Data.Monoid.Additive#t:Additive), [`Conj Boolean`{.purescript}](https://pursuit.purescript.org/packages/purescript-prelude/6.0.2/docs/Data.Monoid.Conj#t:Conj), and so many more), and it increases cognitive load trying to figure out what behavior it has
-  - not every behavior is modeled by a monoid, but I think you will find that most are! and it is easier if the basic behavior is able to be described like this, and you just have to pay attention to the cases of exceptional behavior
+  - not every behavior is modeled by a monoid, but I think you will find that a lot are! and it is easier if the basic behavior is able to be described like this, and you just have to pay attention to the cases of exceptional behavior
 - invariants over the course of a whole program run or object lifetime are also difficult to track: you have to chase down their use sites, not the definition site